“If you are Georgian, you need to be a straight man“

 “Compared to neighboring Turkey and Russia, the situation is still good,” Michael Mepharishvili tries to see the situation positively.
 Within the young, Europe-oriented generation, more and more tolerance and openness for homosexuality can be seen.
 In a survey by the National Democratic Institute (NDI) in mid-2018, at least, there was a small increase (2%) in LGBTQ+ rights advocates.
 Overall, 23% of respondents rated gender equality as important, with 26% at least neutral.
 Nevertheless, 44% of respondents clearly opposed the importance of LGBT rights.

 In October 2017, an openly lesbian politician, Nino Bolkvadze, ran for public office for the first time.
 The same month, Georgian footballer Guram Kashia showed off a rainbow bracelet on the occasion of the International Day of Coming Out at a game in the Netherlands.
-The action triggered unrest in their own country with several arrests.
+The action triggered unrest in their country with several arrests.

 … but not fast enough

 Certainly, Georgia’s desire to become part of the European Union will benefit the LGBTQ+ community.
-Nevertheless, many of the changes and improvements in their own country are not fast enough.
+Nevertheless, many of the changes and improvements in their country are not fast enough.
 Georgia has just under 4.5 million inhabitants and many members of the LGBTQ+ community go abroad looking for more freedom and tolerance.
 Michael Mepharishvili explains: “I am afraid that I will soon be alone in this fight.”

 More interesting articles for you: